psypdt/tech-placements-19-20/README 19.33.42.md

 ## Interface

-Implement a `UnidaysDiscountChallenge` class with two public methods.
+Implement a `Discount_Classes.UnidaysDiscountChallenge` class with two public methods.

 1. `AddToBasket` - Pass in an item
 2. `CalculateTotalPrice` - Calculate and return the total price, result should include the following
     - `Total` - Total price of all items after applying any discounts
     - `DeliveryCharge` - The delivery charge for the order

-It should be possible to initialise your `UnidaysDiscountChallenge` class with the pricing rules.
+It should be possible to initialise your `Discount_Classes.UnidaysDiscountChallenge` class with the pricing rules.
 The example below shows how the interface might be used.

 ```
-example = new UnidaysDiscountChallenge(pricingRules);
+example = new Discount_Classes.UnidaysDiscountChallenge(pricingRules);

 example.AddToBasket(itemOne);
 example.AddToBasket(itemTwo);